Rapptz/discord.py/docs/ext/commands/cogs.rst

 As cogs increase in size and complexity, there comes a point where you may want to customise the behaviour of the entire cog or bot.

-Availible methods are as follows (follow the link for greater detail).
+Availible methods are as follows:

 - :meth:`.Cog.cog_unload`
 - :meth:`.Cog.cog_check`